seyhajin/monkey2/modules/monkey/docs/index/keywords-index.md

 #### Implements

 Used to declare classes implementing an interface.
-`Implements` is also used with the `where` keyword to check type constrain on generics.
+`Implements` can also be combined with `where` to check type constrain on generics.

 /linkto User-defined-types \linkto

 #### Import

-Used to import assets or code.
+Assets and code files can be imported with 'Import'

 /linkto Modules-and-Applications \linkto
 /linkto ???Assets??? \linkto